Short Bowel Syndrome

 In addition to changing your diet, you may need to take vitamin and mineral supplements.
 Antidiarrheal medications and medications that slow the contraction and relaxation of the intestinal muscles can also slow your digestion so you can absorb more nutrients.
 Depending on your symptoms, your doctor may prescribe an H2 antagonist, a proton pump inhibitor, cholestyramine, and/or octreotide.

-There is no known way to prevent short bowel syndrome.
+There are no current guidelines to prevent short bowel syndrome.

 - Daus Mahnke, MD